nipunaupeksha/nipunaupeksha/README.md

 **Testing:** `Cypress` `Playwright` `Vitest` `Postman` `Insomnia`

 **Others:** `Storybook` `Zustand` `A11y` `Scrum` `Confluence` `Jira` `Jenkins` `Circle CI` `GitHub Actions` `Ansible` `Docker` `Kubernetes`

-## ✨ Fun Facts

-- League of Legends is my favorite game.
-- Naruto is my favorite anime.
-- As a kid, I wanted to be a mathematician.
-- I love using Mac after switching from Linux.

 ## 📫 Contact